 After the decline of the Dutch submarine industry (RDM) in the mid 1990's, most of the remaining know-how was centralized at the DMI (Directie Materiële Instandhouding, the RNLN arsenal) in Den Helder.
 Since then, the 4 Walrus Class submarines have been successfully maintained and even upgraded to the present state-of-the-art level.
-DMI has become the core of the Dutch submarine ecosystem, employing some 150 direct and a multifold of indirect highly qualified jobs.
+DMI has become the core of the Dutch submarine ecosystem, offering some 150 direct and a multifold of indirect highly qualified jobs.
 The combination of operational, technical and sustainment knowledge and experience is the perfect basis for the design, outfitting, sustainment and innovation of the new submarines for the Royal Netherlands Navy.

 The Dutch government recently stated that more European collaboration in the field of defense is not only necessary, but also feasible.

 There is a strong existing relationship between Germany and the Netherlands, also at military level.
 In the field of naval cooperation, there is the bilateral Sea-Battalion, the use of the joint support ship Karel Doorman for the transport of personnel and materiel.
 In the field of Army cooperation, there is the Dutch 43rd Mechanized Brigade as an integral part of the German 1st Panzer Division and the mixed German Netherlands Tank Battalion and the joint work in the field of Cyber Security.
 Submarine collaboration would further strengthen this relationship.

 In the industrial field of cooperation, thyssenkrupp Marine Systems already has a good working relationship with DUKC members (Dutch Underwater Knowledge Center) and knowledge institutes such as TNO and MARIN.